 Penny Power started in Salmo, on March 10, 1995, as a campaign to collect hoarded pennies and donate them to the government of Canada to reduce the national debt.
 Salmo residents made this donation as their Greatest Birthday Present, demonstrating a renewed faith in their ability to make a difference.
 You can see this penny on Highway 6 North.

 World’s Oldest Phone Booth

 Salmo is home to the world’s oldest phone booth.
-The long standing local attraction phone booth is made from a hollowed out cedar tree from the Trout Lake area.
+A long standing local attraction, the phone booth is made from a hollowed out cedar tree from the Trout Lake area.
 Originally placed in 1977, Local residents and employees of the Ministry of Forests counted the rings and averaged the age of the tree to be 465 years old.